Projects

 Q: Can I move a list from one project to another?

 A: Yes, you can reassign lists to different projects via the list Settings tab.
 Change the project field to move the list.
-This requires Update permission on the MTask List DocType.
 The list retains its tasks when moved.

 Q: How do I archive a completed project?